dotnsf/mydoodles/README.md

 ## How to migrate data

 0. You can migrate your images to another environment(=another browser).
 But you need to specify environmental ID value for both from/to.
-You can check environmental ID in your history dialog.
+You can check environmental ID in your calendar view.

 1. First the one, who want to **transport your data to** other environment, operate **Transport** method in history dialog.
 He/She need to specify environmental ID for destination.